‘One Piece’ Chapter 886 Spoilers: Rayleigh’s Flashback Hints Luffy’s Victory Over Katakuri, Bege Kills Oven!

 One Piece Chapter 886 will also feature Monkey D. Luffy, who is currently preparing to fight Charlotte Katakuri again.
 With the help of Charlotte Brulee, he jumps from town to town and the Mirror World.
 In their previous battle, Luffy suffered a massive defeat despite using Gear 4th.
 As of now, he must have realized that he needs to learn a new technique or improve his Haki to defeat the sweet commander.

 The upcoming chapter of One Piece will show a flashback of Rayleigh, saying that Haki’s potential can only be released in an extreme battle.
 Fighting stronger enemies is the most efficient way of improving someone’s Haki.
-Luffy is thinking if he can also see the future like Katakuri.
-The Strawhat Pirates captain vowed to beat the enemy at full power.
+Luffy is wondering if he can also see the future like Katakuri.
+The Strawhat Pirates’ captain vowed to beat the enemy at full power.

 One Piece fans may have noticed the similarity of the upcoming chapter with how Luffy defeated Donquixote Doflamingo, one of the Seven Warlords of the Sea.
 Rayleigh’s flashback could be a major hint on Luffy’s nearing victory over Katakuri.
 To completely defeat the enemy, Luffy will need to unleash Gear 5th or learn Awakening.